Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 This query will return all documents were any entry of `opening_hours.day` contains `monday` and `opening_hours.time` contains the value `10-18`, but the specific combination is not expressed, the `term` queries are not related to the nested document structure.
 Therefore the response contains all documents were fields hold these values.

-The `nested` field type groups these properties as inner documents, Elasticsearch indexes these inner documents separately.
-Once the index mapping makes use of the `nested` field a search request can be more precise by using a `nested` sub query.
+> **🔎** The `nested` field type groups properties as inner documents.
+Elastiscearch indexes the documents separately.

+Once the index mapping makes use of the `nested` field te search request can be more precise by using a `nested` sub query.

 <details>
 <summary>Check the updated index mapping</summary>